GeostatsGuy/GeostatsPyDemos_Book/intro.md

 ### Cite This Online Book As:

-Pyrcz, M.J., 2024, GeostatsPy Well-documented Demonstration Geostatistical Workflows, https://geostatsguy.github.io/GeostatsPyDemos_Book.
+Pyrcz, M.J., 2024, Applied Geostatistics in Python: A Hands-on Guide with GeostatsPy, https://geostatsguy.github.io/GeostatsPyDemos_Book.

 ### Cite GeostatsPyDemos GitHub Repository As: